Building brain network models with BMTK Network Builder#

 andtarget

-is used to determine the number of connections between each source and the target node.
-If the value is given as an integer N then all possible source/target pairs with have N different connections.
-You can also pass in a list-of-list or a matrix.
-But usually, a user-defined function is used, which will be better described in the next section.dynamic_parameters
+is used to determine the number of connections between each source and target node.
+If the value is given as an integer N then all possible source/target pairs will have N different connections.
+You can also pass in a list-of-list, a matrix, or a user-defined function.
+A user-defined function offers the most functionality and will be further described in the next section.dynamic_parameters

 ,synaptic_model